inaimathi/r3-mode/README.md

 ### New Stuff

+- Source mode now evaluates the edited code on `C-x C-s` (it *doesn't* add a write-file hook, so you can still save the definition to a local file if you like)
 - Help mode is now minimally highlighted and supports the help and source keys (`C-c C-h`/`C-c h` for help, `C-c C-s`/`C-c s` for source).
 I won't be doing buttoning because it was producing stupid results (such as buttonifying the word `if` regardless of context)
 - the r3 REPL is now highlighted in the same manner as r3 code buffers
 - `r3-help` now correctly selects words like `object?` and `map!` (it previously dropped punctuation)